1. Home

 Nasal septal hematoma drainage

 Trauma to the nasal septum may result in the development of a hematoma.
 The mucoperichondrium provides the vascular supply to the septal cartilage.
-Bleeding may lift the mucoperichondrium from the cartilage creating a hematoma.
-Since the hematoma lifts the mucoperichondrium, the cartilage is deprived from blood supply.
-If left untreated it may result in cartilage necrosis with subsequent nasal dorsum depression (“saddle nose” deformity), or septal perforation.
+Bleeding may lift the mucoperichondrium from the cartilage, creating a hematoma.
+Since the hematoma lifts the mucoperichondrium, the cartilage is deprived of the blood supply.
+If left untreated, this may result in cartilage necrosis with subsequent nasal dorsum depression (“saddle nose” deformity), or septal perforation.

 Treatment of septal hematoma is performed via small incisions through the mucoperichondrium to evacuate the blood.
-After the drainage the nose is packed or quilting stitches are put in.
-Silicone stents can also be used to prevent re-accumulation of the hematoma.
+After the drainage, the nose is packed, or quilting stitches are placed.
+Silicone stents (Doyle) can also be used to prevent re-accumulation of the hematoma.

 Nasal packing is optional.